ashmit-cpu/ashmit-cpu/README.md

 # 💫 About Me

-Frontend Developer with 2+ years of experience building modern, responsive, and high-performance web applications.
+Passionate Frontend Developer with 2+ years of experience building modern, responsive, and high-performance web applications.
+Skilled in Next.js, React.js, React Native, JavaScript, Tailwind CSS, HTML, and CSS.

-Specialized in Next.js, React.js, React Native, JavaScript, and Tailwind CSS, with hands-on experience in API integrations, TanStack Query, secure proxy-layer communication, scalable frontend architecture, advanced animations using GSAP and Framer Motion, and performance optimization.

-Passionate about creating secure, maintainable, SEO-friendly, and user-centric digital experiences across web and mobile platforms.
+Experienced in API integrations, secure proxy-layer communication with backend services, scalable frontend architecture, advanced animations using GSAP and Framer Motion, and performance optimization.
+Focused on delivering secure, maintainable, SEO-friendly, and user-centric digital experiences.

 ---